GleammerRay/WineSteam/README.md

 After the setup, the prefix is located at `.winesteam/prefix` in your home directory.

 ## Known issues

-Steam client is laggy - Known fix: Use steam small mode ( click on "view" button on top and select "small mode" client will be more basic but works better)
+- Steam client is laggy.
+   - Use Steam small mode (click on "view" button on top and select "small mode" client will be more basic but works better).

-While running command "!motd" on BonAHNSa server (NEOTOKYO) game crashes with C++ runtime error - fix unknown, possibly installing visual studio c++ runtimes can help
+- Log in using QR code is buggy and doesn't always work.
+   - Using manual sign in often works better.

+### NEOTOKYO° issues
-Wine program error (NEOTOKYO) "The program hl2.exe has encuntered a serious problem and needs to close" - Known fixes: Apllying the 4gb patch using '`4gbpatch.sh` or lowering texture quality
+- Wine program error `The program hl2.exe has encuntered a serious problem and needs to close`.
+   - Can be fixed by using the [4GB Patcher](#4gb-patcher) or lowering texture quality.

-While sending client info (NEOTOKYO) "Microsoft Visual C++ Runtime error" appears - Known fix: Apply DXVK patch
+- While sending client info, `Microsoft Visual C++ Runtime error` appears.

-Log in using QR code is buggy - Known fix: Use manual sign in
+   - Can be fixed by applying the [DXVK patch](#dxvk-patch).
+- Broken font.

-Broken font (NEOTOKYO) - Are you sure you didn't skip font installation by aciddent?
+   - Are you sure you didn't skip font installation by aciddent?
+- While running command `!motd` on BonAHNSa server, game crashes with C++ runtime error.
+   - Fix unknown, possibly installing Visual Studio C++ runtimes can help.

 #### Made with 💜 by Gleammer.